Cost GuideUpdated April 29, 2026 · 6 min read

 3. Floor Prep and Leveling

 This is the hidden cost most homeowners don't anticipate.
 If your subfloor isn't perfectly flat (within 1/8" in 10 feet), tiles will crack or show lippage.
 Self-leveling concrete runs $2–$5 per square foot extra.
+For a detailed look at what prep work costs, see our floor leveling cost guide.
 For large format slabs, this is non-negotiable — skip the prep and you'll have cracks within a year.

 4. Waterproofing (Showers / Wet Areas)